suprdratts/Nintendont/SLIPPI.md

 Booting Melee from the disc drive _should_ also work, but this is currently un-tested and not fully supported.

-_All storage devices must be formatted with a FAT32 filesystem._ In order to boot from the Homebrew Channel, some storage device must be prepared with the following files:
+_Replay/ISO devices must be formatted with a FAT32 or exFAT (recommended) filesystem._ In order to boot from the Homebrew Channel, some storage device must be formatted as FAT32 and prepared with the following files:

 ```